muhammadidthis/3D-Printer-OSE-Marlin/README.md

 ### Step 3: Compile and Upload
 1. Open the project in Arduino IDE or PlatformIO.
-2. Select your printer's board under Tools > Board (e.g., Arduino Mega 2560).
+2. Select your printer's board under Tools > Board.
+For this printer use E3D Titan Aero(preferred)
 3. Compile and upload the firmware to your machine.

-Original:

-Download the folder of Files in Arduino language for OSE's 3D printer - by clicking the green button labeled Clone or Download, then download the zip.

 Open Arduino IDE 1.6.8 and open OSE_Marlin.ino file in the folder - that is the firmware for the 3D printer controller board.

+### Common problems:
+Stepper motors not moving: Check the ENDSTOP_INVERTING settings in Configuration.h.

+Thermal runaway: Ensure thermistors are properly connected and their types match the configuration

-Versions:
+### Versions:

 1. D3D v18.07 Marlin - 0.4 mm nozzle, Prusa i3 MK2 Extruder
 2. Marlin - This is the version for a 0.6 mm nozzle, E3D Titan Aero extruder.
 3. Former versions of OSE Marlin are found at ttps://wiki.opensourceecology.org/wiki/File:OSE_Marlin.zip

-NOTES:

-Note that D3D 1807 Marlin/OSE_Marlin does not have OSE_Marlin.ino file, whereas the other folder - OSE_Marlin - does have OSE_Marlin.ino.
-What gives?